scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 3:51
 and
 3:52
-that's about it now of course you can
+that’s about it now of course you can
 3:54
 also have other optional fields as well
 3:56
-but that's not important for this
+but that’s not important for this
 3:58
-chapter so let's just call this as my vm
+chapter so let’s just call this as my vm
 4:01
 alert
 4:03
-and let's create a policy
+and let’s create a policy
 4:11
-and let's wait for the trigger to be set
+and let’s wait for the trigger to be set
 4:15
 and an email to be sent to that
 4:16
-particular email id so let's just wait
+particular email id so let’s just wait
 4:18
 for a minute
 4:19